home-assistant/home-assistant.io/source/_integrations/plex.markdown

 The `plex` media_player platform will create Media Player entities for each connected client device.
 These entities will display media information, playback progress, and playback controls if supported by the device.

 By default the Plex integration will create Media Player entities for all local, managed, and shared users on the Plex server.
-To choose specific users to monitor or ignore, adjust the "*Monitored users*" and "*Ignore new managed/shared users*" options described under [Integration Options](#integration-options).
+To customize which users or client types to monitor, adjust the "*Monitored users*", "*Ignore new managed/shared users*", and "*Ignore Plex Web clients*" options described under [Integration Options](#integration-options).

 ### Service `play_media`